xtaran/systray-mdstat/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU Library General Public License along with this library.
+You should have received a copy of the GNU General Public License along with this program.
 If not, see
 [GNU's website](https://www.gnu.org/licenses/).

 ### Notes